-If interested in learning more about either program or the qualifications to participate, you can email the program contact by filling out the fields below.
+If interested in learning more about the County’s copper reduction programs, you can email the program contact by filling out the fields below.

 You may also join our new boater outreach email list, which the Department of Beaches and Harbors will utilize for program updates, new programs, requests for feedback, and other outreach in an effort to have more direct communication with the Marina del Rey boating community.